Telescope Equations

 Yup.

-Well, remember we're talking about surface brightness, meaning the brightness per unit area, or the brightness "per tiny feature".
+Well, remember we're talking about surface brightness, meaning the brightness per unit area, or the brightness density.
 At the minimum magnification, which is the brightest image you can get, the surface brightness is exactly the same as what you see with your eye.
 Of course, the image is 30, 40, 50, even 60+ times bigger at that brightness, so it might be as much as 4000 times the total brightness, depending on the diameter of the objective.
 But the surface brightness never exceeds what you can see with your eye alone.

 This means something else that's very important -- the images in all telescopes operating at minimum magnification have, at best*, the same surface brightness.
 Then we can use the brightness at minimum magnification as a reference, and since it is the maximum brightness, we can -- and we will -- consider it to be 100% brightness.